dhocker/athomedmx/README.md

     statement [argument [argument...argument]]

 ### Names
-Several statements involve the defintion of a name (a constant).
+Several statements involve the definition of a name (a constant).
 The only rule for a name is that it cannot contain blanks.
 A name can contain any alpha-numeric or special character.
 Single or double quotes have no special significance.